Belfast International Airport: Road

 Travellers by car can reach the airport from Belfast via the M2 motorway.
 The airport operates four car parks, three on-site car parks and one off-site car park.
 The on-site short-stay and main car parks are situated within easy walking distance of the terminal building, and an on-demand courtesy bus operates to and from the on-site long-stay car park.
 The off-site short- or long-stay car park, called 'Park and Fly', is located just before the main entrance to the airport, and is also serviced by a courtesy bus.

 Bus

 Translink operates an express bus service 300 to the airport from its Belfast Grand Central.
 This runs 24 hours a day, every 15 minutes at peak times.
 Translink also offers bus connections to Antrim railway station.
-The airport can be reached from Derry and the northwest by the Airporter.
-The 109A bus service operates from Lisburn bus centre in Lisburn City Centre.
+The airport can be reached from Derry and the northwest by Aircoach The 109A bus service operates from Lisburn bus centre in Lisburn City Centre.